snaapsh0t12/TriangulationNet/readme.md

 calculator.py holds the functions which take the nodes which can detect the target, their ranges, and returns an image with the possible area for the target to be in.

-clock.py is the py file which waits for x seconds, an then takes the cache created by server.py and uses calculator.py to generate the image. clock.py is also the place where logic for compensating for real world conditions will be.
+clock.py is the py file which waits for x seconds, then takes the cache created by server.py and uses calculator.py to generate the image and logs.
+Also the place where logic for compensating for real world conditions will be.

 ### Todo

 - Add an option on the dashboard which has the list of nodes and their ips, and have a button for each one which pings them to see if they're online and running
 - Make the ping function tell the node to re register if its not already registered
 - Add offline function to save logs to an offline file which can be collected and correlated later
-- Make calculations take signal strength into account
+- Make calculations take signal strength into account form
-- Make calculations take multiple targets into account and add tracking to map
+- Adjust to be able to track multiple targets instead of one as originally planned
 - Add a way to give nodes an ip endpoint for the central server.
 Maybe retrieve from blugold.group?
 - Add a way to save the images for different times and compress them into a video for a time lapse or non time lapse playback
+- Add way to log where the targets are over time